Shabnam-Sediqi/Python--Final--Project/README.md

  - use Up, Down, Right and Left arrows form keyboard to change snake direction

-# Features I will add in the future

- - Adding graphic to snake which is in form of rectangle right now
- - Adding score board

 # Reuirements

 - Python 3.11.3 (download and install)